lukesgood/minio_lab_k8s/minio-operator-workshop/modules/02-operator-installation/README.md

 ## 🎯 Learning Objectives

 By the end of this module, you will:
-- Understand the Kubernetes Operator pattern
-- Install MinIO Operator using the official method
+- Install MinIO Operator using the official GitHub repository method
+- Understand the official installation process and best practices
-- Verify operator functionality and readiness
+- Verify operator functionality using official methods
-- Understand Custom Resource Definitions (CRDs)
+- Use the latest official operator version and configurations

 ## 📚 Key Concepts

-### Kubernetes Operator Pattern
-An Operator is a method of packaging, deploying, and managing a Kubernetes application.
-It extends Kubernetes with custom resources and controllers that understand how to manage complex applications.

-### MinIO Operator Benefits
+### Official MinIO Operator Repository
-- **Automated Management**: Handles deployment, scaling, and updates
-- **Kubernetes Native**: Uses CRDs and standard Kubernetes APIs
-- **Production Ready**: Includes monitoring, security, and operational features

-## 🔧 Installation Methods

-We'll use the official GitHub-based installation method, which is the recommended approach.
+The official MinIO Operator is maintained at https://github.com/minio/operator and provides the most up-to-date installation methods and examples.

+### Kustomize Installation Method
+The official recommended method uses `kubectl kustomize` to install directly from the GitHub repository, ensuring you get the latest stable version.

 ## 📋 Step-by-Step Instructions